 Hello friends, it’s Friday!
 I hope you’ve had a great week and have something to look forward to this weekend as well.
-Maybe it’s some crafting time!
-If you have a Cricut Explore sitting in a box that you haven’t opened yet, this would be the perfect time.
+Maybe it’s some crafting time! (some links affiliate) If you have a Cricut Explore or Maker (check current Amazon price) sitting in a box that you haven’t opened yet, this Valentine heart banner would be the perfect beginner project.
 And I’m going to show you that the machine and the software, Design Space, are easy to learn and use.

 Measure the flag size of the banner so you’ll know how big to make the vinyl hearts.
 My hearts needed to be 3 inches wide.
 Open Cricut Design Space and click the “add shape” button and select the heart.